Kristelle Haslam Psychotherapy for Individuals and Couples

 - Problems in the workplace: confidence, efficiency, relationships at work, feeling stuck, stress

-Whereas counselling is often short term and can focus on a specific issue or behavioural pattern, psychotherapy may starts with a specific issue but can then open up into a deeper exploration which enables better understanding by making links between different areas of your life.
+Whereas counselling is often short term and can focus on a specific issue or behavioural pattern, psychotherapy starts with a specific issue but can then open up into a deeper exploration which brings more consciousness to how things might link together in different areas of life.
 It is through this process of disentangling and making sense of things that the root of problematic issues can be uncovered and examined.
 The exploration usually focuses on experiences and relationships early in life.
 Within the therapeutic relationship it may be easier to view the impact of these relationships and thus provide direction in healing the wounds that have caused difficult behavioural patterns to emerge.

 Couples Counselling